 After we drove around 70 km’s, we reached a village called Topannahalli.
 We stopped by a place which had the board saying ‘Akshara International School’.
 The board was on top of a house and the house belonged to the relative of one of my friends.
 We stopped there to have fresh coconut water.
 And I surprised everyone by having water directly from the coconut without using any straw or glass.
 While everyone in the village thought of me as a city person who would not be able to handle coconut.
 Now did someone not say that there is real happiness and joy lies in doing things that people says you can not do?
 We got to see the sapling plantations of Tomatoes, Brinjals, and Chilies, which are then sold to nurseries.
 There were tons of saplings that the villagers sell to government departments or to other plantation agencies.

 Guinness world records – Miniature Artist

 I was pleasantly surprised to see a ‘Guinness world records’ certificate on the walls of the house.
-When I asked about it, even with the huge language barrier, the parents proudly explained the achievements of their young son, who is a master in miniature art, and has been awarded an entry in to Guinness world records and Limca book of records for creating an unbroken chain of 21 steps using a single toothpick.
+When I asked about it, even with the huge language barrier, the parents proudly explained the achievements of their young son.
+He is a master of the miniature art.
+And has been awarded an entry into Guinness world records.
+And Limca book of records for creating an unbroken chain of 21 steps using a single toothpick.
 They also showed us the file containing all the articles that have been written about their son.

-As the life demanded, I am back in Bangalore, writing this piece with a custard apple in my hand and some fresh air in my lungs….
+As the life demanded, I am back in Bangalore.
+Writing this piece with a custard apple in my hand.
+And some fresh air in my lungs….
 Look forward to some more such trips.